It's great to be with you, my friends, Rush Limboy and the Excellence in Broadcasting Network, the Limboy Institute for Advanced Conservative Studies.

 I'm thinking, Rush, you know, I've been listening over the course of the last few months with all the different things that are going on in our country.

-I I think that the American public, for the most part, is being held hostage by the lack of Americanism, no assimilation.
+I think that the American public, for the most part, is being held hostage by the lack of Americanism, no assimilation.

-But he's even trying to fast track, and the reason I'm mentioning that is the the people, we're all being snaffed.
+And the reason I'm mentioning that is the people, we're all being snafu.

 I mean, no one's been allowed to see this agreement.

-You know, where's all this transparency?
+Where's all this transparency?

 No one's being allowed to see this, but yet we have to do this.

-It's it's just this is insanity.
+It's just, this is insanity.

-I've never seen anything like that.
+I've never seen anything like it.

-Well, now that's not insanity.
+Well, now, that's not insanity.

 It's purposeful.

-That is that's designed, and it's clear why.
+That's designed, and it's clear why.

-There are things in it that they know the people this country would overwhelmingly oppose, and it doesn't matter.
+There are things in it that they know the people of this country would overwhelmingly oppose, and it doesn't matter.

-What this all demonstrates is that the group of people that matters to members of Congress are their donors right now.
+What this all demonstrates is that the group of people that matters, the members of Congress, are their donors right now on issue after issue after issue.

-The voters' purpose is to show up on election day and then never to be heard from for the next two years, and then two years after that.
+The voters' purpose is to show up on Election Day and then never to be heard from for the next two years and then two years after that.

 It's clear the donors are running the game here.